bkim4edu/text-mining/README.md

 Sample Markov Text Synthesis: "All this time, Sir Matthew Pupker and the two other real members of Parliament are positively coming.
 A lady in deep mourning rose as Mr. Ralph Nickleby shrugged his shoulders, and said things were better as they were.
 There is that in the river too."

-![img1](https://i.imgur.com/2SyAyA2.png)
-![img2](https://i.imgur.com/W1yVeyD.png)
-![img3](https://i.imgur.com/is4SKf4.png)

 ## Reflection
 Overall, I’m satisfied with my work on this assignment.
 I felt I was falling behind on the more recent material of lists, dictionaries, tuples, etc. Although I’m still not confident on the material, I felt like this assignment has helped a lot in catching back up to some extent.
 I feel like my assignment was appropriately scoped, but that I just didn’t give myself enough time to work on it.
 Especially with the IMDB positive/negative review portion, I made enough progress early on that I was confident it would be the easy portion of my assignment and moved on to working on other portions of the assignment.
 With this write-up portion too, I wish I had left myself enough time to go more in-depth rather than scramble to get something together before the deadline.

+## Images
+![img1](https://i.imgur.com/2SyAyA2.png)
+![img2](https://i.imgur.com/W1yVeyD.png)
+![img3](https://i.imgur.com/is4SKf4.png)